botbreeder/mudbasic/README.md

 The world isn't deterministic, but it works as expected, because it is designed from the ground up in the perspective of doing everything asynchronously and concurrently.
 It can be slow: we're not making a 60fps game, we're telling a story.
 Events will happen in time.

-Clients always share their current contribution score when they update things.
+Clients always share their current **contribution score** when they update things.
 Their `ContribScore` reflects how well they're doing. `ContribScore = FreqScore * EaseScore`.
-Then `FreqScore = RealFreq / IdealFreq` and `EaseScore = IdleTime / TotalTime`.
+Then `FreqScore =` the product of `RealFreq / IdealFreq` of all systems, and `EaseScore = IdleTime / TotalTime`.
+High-scoring clients can run more systems, while low-scoring clients need to lighten their workload.